moagrius/TileView/README.md

 1. You no longer need redandant tile sets or detail levels.
 If your image doesn't change the details (e.g., show different images or labels at different zoom levels), you don't need to create tiles sets besides the original, full size one.
 The program will now use subsampling to do this work for you without any setup on your part: one call to `defineDetail(anyObject)` is sufficient.
 1. No more `BitmapProvider`.
 We're just doing way too much management of Bitmaps, including re-use and caching, to allow any stray Bitmap to wander in.
 This may change in the future, but the replacement for now is `StreamProvider` - basically the same thing but you just return an `InputStream` _instead of a `Bitmap`, and we take care of the rest.
 1. Greatly improved bitmap management.
 For details, see [How It Works](#how-it-works)
+1. Touch events are now managed appropriately, rather than blindly consumed.
+We now use the same logic as the framework's `ScrollView`, so you can assign normal `OnClickListeners` or similiar gesture management devices on things like markers and callouts, without interrupting drag or fling operations.
 1. Plugin architecture.
 Only sign up for things you need - if you don't need markers, don't install the plugin, and keep things snappy and simple.
 Check `TileViewDemoSimple` for a very bare implementation, and `TileViewDemoAdvanced` for a more dressed up version.
 1. Much smaller codebase.
 Almost all the magic now happens in either `Tile` or `TileView` - if you understand those 2 classes, you understand the majority of the project.
 1. Decomposition.
 This takes a little explanation.
 There are now 3 major, public widgets: `ScrollView`, `ScalingScrollView`, and `TileView`.
 Each inherits from the last.
 You'll notice the demo module has `Activities` for each of these classes.